ogladr-kjarr/data-engineering-two/Readme.md

 ![One Site One Year Density Plot](plots/one-site-monthly-seaborn.png)

-The ridge plot was very fragile, in the end I used the code from this [example]() and after having no success trying to tailor it to my data, I tailored my data to the existing structure and it worked.
+The ridge plot was very fragile, in the end I used the code from this [example](https://seaborn.pydata.org/examples/kde_ridgeplot.html) and after having no success trying to tailor it to my data, I tailored my data to the existing structure and it worked.

-TODO: Change the month integers to the month names.

 ![One Site One Year Ridge Plot](plots/one-site-monthly-ridge-seaborn.png)
-\]

 # Software installed

-todo: create a pip requirements file and create a venv

-pip install types-seaborn
+The libraries used are listed in the requirements.txt file.